awsdocs/amazon-s3-developer-guide/doc_source/crr-add-config.md

 ```

 You have the following options you can add in the <Destination> element:
 + You can specify the storage class for the object replicas\.
-By default, Amazon S3 uses the storage class of the source object to create object replicas\.
-For example,
+By default, Amazon S3 uses the storage class of the source object to create object replicas, as in the following example\.

   ```
   ...